Robert1802/Mongoose-Express/README.md

 npm install express mongoose
 ```

-Set your [Atlas URI connection string](https://docs.atlas.mongodb.com/getting-started/) as a parameter in `server/.env`.
+Set your [Atlas URI connection string](https://docs.atlas.mongodb.com/getting-started/) as a parameter on the line 51 await mongoose.connect on the "main.js" file.
 Make sure you replace the username and password placeholders with your own credentials.

 ```
 ATLAS_URI=mongodb+srv://<username>:<password>@sandbox.jadwj.mongodb.net/meanStackExample?retryWrites=true&w=majority